Morton choose Kenny Shiels as manager

 Shiels, who had been youth coach at Tranmere Rovers, joined Kilmarnock as assistant manager to Mixu Paatelainen in 2010 before taking charge a year later.

-However, the 57-year-old Northern Irishman was
+However, the 57-year-old Northern Irishman was sacked in June.

 Until joining Tranmere, Shiels had spent his career in his homeland, managing Tobermore United, Carrick Rangers, Coleraine, Moyola Park, Ballymena United, Larne and Northern Ireland Under-17s.